Code-Institute-Submissions/DjPaulP-MS2_Tenerife4Me_AugResub/README.md

 4. Under "Source", click the dropdown called "None" and select "Master Branch" and click save.
 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+7. The ribbon notification displays this message:  'Your site is published at https://djpaulp.github.io/MS2_Tenerife4Me/'
+8. I have provided this link at the top of the README file.

 #### Running Project Locally